kevingroup/emogi-reusability/README.md

 ```bash
 python train_EMOGI_cv.py -e 5000 -s 1 -wd 0.005 -hd 20 40 -lm 90 -cv 10 -seed ${seed} -d ./co-expression/CPDB_coexp_multiomics.h5
 ```
+Additional information: For the training process you would need a GPU to finsish in a reasonable time (it takes about 6 hours with one NVIDIA V100 GPU for 5000 epochs and 10-folds cross validation on the CPDB dataset, it would take a very long time running with CPU).
+The install time mostly depends on the network speed and normally can finish within 10 minutes.
+The expected outputs are the resulting model and the predictions, the training details with evaluation metrics can be found in the output log.
 #### Essential gene prediction

 The input h5 data files for the essential gene prediction can be found in the `essential_gene` folder.
 The following command can be used to reproduce our results